itsrealkaran/Toddle-Stopwatch/README.md

 ## Download

-You can download the APK file for Toddle-Stopwatch from the following link: [final.apk](https://github.com/itsrealkaran/Toddle-Stopwatch/blob/main/final.apk)
+You can download the APK file for Toddle-Stopwatch from the following link: [APK File](final.apk)

 ## Web App